-Olympias, originally named Myrtle, was the daughter of King Neoptolemus I of Epirus, who was the king of the ancient Greek tribe in Epirus: Molossians.
-Her brother, Alexander I would later rule the tribe from 350–331 BC.
-Her family claimed to be descendants of the former mythological Greek king, Aeacus.
+Olympias, originally named Myrtle, was the daughter of King Neoptolemus I of Epirus, the King of the ancient Greek tribe in Epirus: Molossians.
+Her brother, Alexander I, would later rule the tribe from 350–331 BC.
+Her family claimed to be descendants of the former mythological Greek King, Aeacus.
 They also claimed to descend from Achilles – the Greek hero of the Trojan War.

-Her father died in 360 BC, and her uncle, Arybbas took the throne.
+Her father died in 360 BC, and her uncle, Arybbas, took the throne.
 Arybbas made a treaty with the King of the Macedonians, Philip II.
 As a result of the new alliance, Arybbas married Olympias off to Philip in 357 BC.
 Philip would win a horse race in the Olympic Games the following year, and it was at this point that she started being referred to as Olympias.
 This was the same year that she gave birth to their first child, Alexander.
-In circa 355 BC, their second child, Cleopatra was born.
+Then, in circa 355 BC, their second child, Cleopatra, was born.

-Olympias made it her life’s man mission to ensure that Alexander would one day be king.
-Olympias was a devoted mother to her young son and was constantly reminding him of his ancestral lineage to Achilles, which would have a powerful impact on Alexander.
+Olympias made it her life’s main mission to ensure that Alexander would one day be King.
+Olympias was a devoted mother to her young son and constantly reminded him of his ancestral lineage to Achilles, which would have a powerful impact on Alexander.
 He reportedly carried a copy of the Iliad with him at all times.
 Moreover, he made sure to visit what was left of Troy to pay his respects to his ancestor when he entered Asia Minor.
 Olympias was also determined to provide Alexander with an excellent education.
 She had him taught by Leonidas of Epirus and the famed Aristotle.

 Problems arose when Philip divorced Olympias to marry Cleopatra-Eurydice.
 As Alexander was only half-Macedonian, many desired Philip to marry a full blood to provide him with a full-blooded heir.
 Philip went so far as to claim Alexander was not even his son.
 Olympias was also in danger of no longer being a diplomatic link between Macedonia and Epirus.
 This was due to her daughter, Cleopatra marrying Olympias’s brother, Alexander – the current King of Epirus.